Would you like to learn about the various BMX crank types?

-There are four styles available: 3-pc, 2.5-pc, 2-pc & 1-pc.
+There are four styles available: 3-piece, 2.5-piece, 2-piece, and 1-piece.

-I explain below what are the main differences between them.
+I explain below what the main differences are between them.

 But I received the most questions about the 2.5-piece crank type, which is a more modern style.

-My recommendation: 2 (quickest installation) and 3 piece cranksets are the most reliable.
+My recommendation: 2- (quickest installation) and 3-piece cranksets are the most reliable.

-And absolutely never go with a 1-pc version.
 Even if you’re buying a complete BMX and it has a 1-pc spindle – JUST don’t!

 Note: Don’t miss checking my ultimate collection of BMX cranks for every rider.

-4 BMX Crank Types
+4 Different BMX Crank Types

-3 Piece BMX Cranks
+3 Piece BMX Cranks Explained

 A 3-piece crank is the most common amongst riders these days.